tomzx/blog.tomrochette.com-content/agi/reverse-engineering/eurisko/article.md

 * Data is mostly key/value
 * Data types are basic types (int, float, double, string, character, boolean, date, date-time) or abstract types (set, bag, list)

-* The control stucture is part of the data
+* The control structure is part of the data
 * The concept of agenda is used to track topics of interest
 * New agendas are generated when existing agendas are too big and agendas are merge together when they become too small
 * Space and time bounds are computed for the heuristic that will be executed